benjaminion/upgrading-ethereum-book/src/book.md

 This functionality may become useful in future upgrades.

-#### Remarks on diversity
+#### See also

+ - In the Serenity Design Rationale Vitalik gives some further background on why Ethereum&nbsp;2.0 [includes proposer slashing](https://notes.ethereum.org/@vbuterin/rkhCgQteN#Slashing).
+It is specifically intended to discourage stakers from simultaneously running primary and backup nodes.

+### Diversity <!-- /part2/incentives/diversity -->

+#### Diversity makes you stronger

-It is not unintentional that both the [inactivity leak](/part2/economics/inactivity) and the slashing [correlation penalty](#the-correlation-penalty) provide an impetus to diversify the network as much as possible.
+It is not unintentional that both the [inactivity leak](/part2/incentives/inactivity) and the slashing [correlation penalty](#the-correlation-penalty) provide a direct encouragement to diversify the network as much as possible.

 The inactivity leak is much more likely to occur on a network on which a single client implementation is used to run over 33% of validators, or a single staking operator controls over 33% of validators, or over 33% of validators are deployed to the same hosting infrastructure.
 All these scenarios constitute single points of failure that could prevent the beacon chain from finalising and lead to a leak which penalises those running the majority client most harshly.